achrefjaziri/CracktalConcreteSimulator/README.md

 * ```fnmatch```

 ## Running the code:
+#### The concrete textures can be found in the [AEROBIConcreteTextures](https://git.ccc.cs.uni-frankfurt.de/AEROBI/AEROBIConcreteTextures) repository.
+You need to download/clone the repository into the current repository (i.e. such that the concrete_textures folder is at the top level)

-#### The code was scripted in blender version 2.79 on a Linux OS.
+The code was scripted in blender version 2.79 on a Linux OS.
 As this version introduced a large change to how PBR rendering works in Blender, previous versions are no longer supported!

 Ensure your are inside the repository folder in the command line.